eric-lf02/spike-train-analysis/README.md

 # 🧠 Spike Train Analysis

-A Python notebook for the analysis of neuronal spike trains, developed as a coding project for a **Neurophysiology / Neural Coding** course.
+A Python notebook for the analysis of neuronal spike trains, developed as a coding project for a **Brain Modelling** course.
 The notebook covers signal processing techniques applied to real electrophysiological recordings from rat cortex and mouse primary visual cortex (V1).

 ---